MS-Human-700

 MPC2 Control Results

-The MS-Human-700 model controlled by MPC2 algorithm demonstrates remarkable capabilities in generalizability to model changes and perturbation.
+The MS-Human-700 model controlled by the MPC2 algorithm demonstrates strong generalization to model changes and perturbations.

 Soccer Motion Control